ryclos/Meteor/README.md

 I suggest you to read the full README.md of XinFeiFei emulator.

 We develop this emulator for fun and for learn more about C# and network apps.
+/!\ Please respect the credits !
+For lesderid's work if you use his source or mine if you're using this sources.

-Credits :
+Credits for uXinEmu :

 - Lesderid (Original author)
--pushedx, RE help
+- pushedx, RE help
--Duotone, RE help
+- Duotone, RE help
--Windrius, RE help
+- Windrius, RE help

-Meteor developers :
+Credits for Meteor :

-- ShyroFR
+- ShyroFR (developer)

 -------